This is an Active case

 Does TikTok have to face lawsuits if it shuts down in the U.S.?

-The current administration’s executive order paused the law requiring TikTok to shut down.
-The order gave ByteDance and the U.S. government 75 days to agree on the platform's ownership.
-ByteDance is TikTok’s parent company.
+The Trump administration’s executive order paused the law requiring TikTok to shut down.

-Whatever the outcome, legal experts believe ByteDance will still have to face lawsuits alleging that TikTok is defective, addictive and potentially harmful to young users.
+Whatever the outcome of any federal government or legal action, experts believe ByteDance will still have to face lawsuits alleging that TikTok is defective, addictive and potentially harmful to young users.

 What does compensation from a social media lawsuit cover?